pudly/schmopera-hugo/content/articles/body-shaming.md

 With this latest bit of negative buzz around _Opera Canada_, a few people have pointed out that the magazine seems due for a revamp in terms of its editorial guidelines and its journalistic standards for reviews.
 I would agree!
 I wonder if anyone at OC will read the comments...

 Anyway.
-It's my thought that reviewers who disparage singers' bodies are only telling us some ugly shit about themselves: that they don't think fat people can fall in love or have romantic experiences, and that they don't have anything better to say about an opera production _even after the two years of shit we all went through with stages being shuttered_.
+It's my thought that reviewers who disparage singers' bodies are only telling us some ugly shit about themselves: in this case, that they don't think fat people can fall in love or have romantic experiences, and that they don't have anything better to say about an opera production _even after the two years of shit we all went through with stages being shuttered_.
 Bill Rankin, I'll say this: you need some perspective.